 Dependent Pages

-Someone Claimed My Dependent.
-What Do I Do?
+Someone Claimed My Dependent, What Do I Do?

 “Prove

-• Parents who are divorced, separated, or never got married and now live apart but share custody of a child with either an ex-spouse or ex-partner need to follow the specific rules when it comes to claiming a child or dependent on a tax tax return.
+• Parents who are divorced, separated, or unmarried who share custody of a child need to follow the specific rules when it comes to claiming a child or dependent on a tax return.
+The custodial parent can release the dependency exemption to the non-custodial parent - by completing Form 8332 and/or Form 2120 - Multiple Support Declaration.

 Below are steps you can take to claim your legitimate status as the only taxpayer who is entitled to claim the dependent(s).